kahhongt/kahhongt.github.io/_portfolio/portfolio-1.md

 ### Limitations

 Nonetheless, any performance metrics calculated using the above backtest methodology would have been an overestimate due to the presence of slippage, transaction cost, and other execution-related inefficiencies.
 It would thus be necessary to select parameters that would have resulted in the highest sharpes, as combinations of parameters which would lead to seemingly slightly positive sharpe ratios would actually be negative in practice.

-### Contact
-I hope you have enjoyed reading the above piece of analysis.
-I would be happy to receive your thoughts/comments at [kahhong.tai@gmail.com](kahhong.tai@gmail.com).